 This is one of the most inexplicable duplicate names, as the original, from auteur David Cronenberg, remains very well known to this day.
 Cronenberg has been vocal about his displeasure with the name "Crash" being used again, but the copycat title didn't stop the new one from winning Best Picture at the Oscars.
 Some differences:

-• Honestly, once you've seen even a couple minutes of the original "Crash," you can't possibly mistake it for anything else: The story is about people who have a sexual fetish for car crash victims.
+• Honestly, once you've seen even a couple minutes of the original "Crash," you can't possibly mistake it for anything else: The story is about people who have a sexual fetish for car crashes.

-• The 2005 version of "Crash" does not at any point feature people fantasizing about having sex with car crash victims while they are still trapped in the car crash.
+• The 2005 version of "Crash" does not at any point feature people sexually fantasizing about car crashes while they are still trapped in the car crash.

 'Nine' (2009) vs. '9' (2009) vs. 'District 9' (2009)

-Nines were wild three years ago, as everyone in Hollywood went crazy for the number.
+Nines were wild back in '09, as everyone in Hollywood went crazy for the number.
 No explanation yet why this year hasn't been bombarded with films called "Twelve," but here's a rundown of 2009's Nine-ball:

-• "Nine" was an adaptation of the 1982 stage musical "Nine," which itself was an adaptation of the classic arthouse film "8 1/2."
-We're not sure where they found the other 1/2 from, but they used it to sign actresses: the movie starred Marion Cotillard, Penelope Cruz, Judi Dench, Fergie, Kate Hudson, Nicole Kidman and Sophia Loren among others.
+• "Nine" is an adaptation of the 1982 stage musical "Nine," which itself was an adaptation of the classic arthouse film "8 1/2."
+We're not sure where they found the other 1/2 from, but they used it to sign actresses: the movie starred Marion Cotillard, Penelope Cruz, Judi Dench, Fergie, Kate Hudson, Nicole Kidman and Sophia Loren, among others.

-• And "District 9" was a sci-fi story about aliens living in a South African slum and a poor schlub who accidentally has his worldview altered when he becomes one of them through science gone awry.
+• And "District 9" is a sci-fi story about aliens living in a South African slum and a poor schlub who accidentally has his worldview altered when he slowly but surely starts to transform into one of them.

 'Red' (2010) vs. 'Red' (1994)

 • The 1994 edition of "Red" was the third and final film in Kieslowski's "Three Colors" trilogy, being preceded by "White" and "Blue."
-Those happen to be the colors of the French flag, so you can guess that this was a movie filled with artistic symbolism, which helps explain why it is considered by many critics to be one of the greatest films of the 20th century.
+Those happen to be the colors of the French flag, so you can guess that this was a series filled with artistic symbolism.

 'Public Enemy' (1931) vs. 'Public Enemies' (2009)